physiotherapists for teens/ adults

 Physiotherapists are experts in the human body and its movement.
 Physiotherapists support people to restore their movement and function when someone is affected by injury, illness, or disability.
 Physiotherapists can also help prevent risk of injury or reduced function in the future.

 Physiotherapists use a holistic approach which involves the person being directly involved in their therapy and working towards goals which are meaningful to them.

 physiotherapists can support families in their natural environments, for example:

 - local pool, gym and in the community.

 We use a capacity building approach to support you with ideas and strategies which you can integrate into your daily life and routines, along with direct hands-on therapy.

-Physiotherapists can assist with:
+our teens/ adult physiotherapists can assist with:

 - Walking and functional mobility – Assessment, strengthening & conditioning, lifestyle & assistive technology recommendations.

 - Equipment prescription such as walkers, standing frames, wheelchairs (manual and powered), specialised bikes/trikes, exercise equipment, specialised recliners, hoists, etc.

 - Orthotics and prosthetics – Assessment, referral, and assistance with ongoing management